African Photography: Photomontage, Part 4

 Publié dans Photography

-Today, a growing number of African artists are interested in the exploration of Afrofuturism and surrealism, using collage and photomontage to create works that bridge fantasy with reality.
+Today, a growing number of African artists are interested in the exploration of identity and portraiture, using collage and photomontage to create works that highlight their subjects more than their surroundings.
+They challenge the viewer about the condition and sometimes the appearance of people living in a different reality.
 In doing so, they are trying to imagine new possibilities for black people by challenging the status quo and creating a sense of empowerment.
-They also incorporate traditional and historical events in order to connect those from the black diaspora with their forgotten African ancestry.

 Paul Sika